vivek0240/gplayforAndroid/Notes-for-CMSetupWizard.md

 #### Patch
 *TODO*

-As for now LineageOS removed this in flavor of USER_SETUP_COMPLETE
+As for now LineageOS removed this in favor of USER_SETUP_COMPLETE

 https://review.lineageos.org/#/q/branch:cm-14.1+CM_SETUP_WIZARD_COMPLETED

+It's unclear whether this will be tied to and thus breaking any features going forward.

 ***
 #### References